celt29/reading-notes/Read01.md

 Markdown is essentially a way to make content for the web without having to learn a programming language.
 It's designed to be simple and be more like how you would write normally in your day to day.
 It does have some special characters but it's significantly less complicated to learn and use compared to something like HTML.

 - **Headings:**
-use # symbols (# like this) numbering from 1 # to 6 #'s, with 1 being the largest.
+use # symbols numbering from 1 # to 6 #'s, with 1 being the largest.
 Then a space followed by whatever text you want your header to be.
 - **Paragraphs:**
 To create a Paragraph, seperate lines of text by using a blank line inbetween.
 See below.